nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Toggling between tabs: `toggle`

-Toggles from the `Patients` tab to the `Doctors` tab and vice versa.<br>
+Toggles between `Patients` tab and `Doctors` tab.<br>
-Commands entered in the `Patients` tab only affect the patients while commands entered in the `Doctors` tab only affect the doctors.
+Commands entered while the `Patients` tab is displayed will only affect patients whereas commands entered while the `Doctors` tab is displayed will only affect doctors.

 Format: `toggle`